ncm2/ncm2/README.md

 ### Async architecture

-Each completion source should be a standalone process, the manager notifies the completion source for any text changing, even when popup menu is visible.
+Each completion source should be a thread or a standalone process, the manager notifies the completion source for any text changing, even when popup menu is visible.
 The completion source notifies the manager if there's any complete matches available.
 After some basic priority sorting between completion sources, and some simple filtering, the completion popup menu will be triggered with the `complete()` function by the completion manager.

 If some of the completion source is calculating matches for a long long time, the popup menu will still be shown quickly if other completion sources work